-Unlike the other strawberry shortcake recipes, this one has a surprise ingredient — cottage cheese.
+Unlike most old fashioned strawberry shortcake recipes, this one has a SURPRISE ingredient — cottage cheese.
 The cheese gives it a richer, cheesecake-like taste.
 You'll love this rich-tasting strawberry dessert.

 Master Biscuit Recipe for Shortcakes:

-As a "surprise," add cottage cheese (or cream cheese) to whipped cream.
-This brings out the strawberry flavor.
+As the SURPRIZE, add cottage cheese (or cream cheese) to whipped cream.
+This really brings out the strawberry flavor.

 To the above Master Biscuit dough add 1/2 cup chopped pecans (or other chopped nuts of choice) before adding liquid.